Iron486/NLP_emotions_classifier/README.md

 Thus, the model reached a **93.75 % validation accuracy** and 94.84 % on train dataset. **On test dataset, the model reached an accuracy of 92.95 %**, with a loss of loss: 0.1699.

-In this [notebook](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Sentiment_prediction.ipynb) I applied the trained model, in a more compact form, to new sentences defined by the user.
-Running the script, it automatically applies the preprocessing steps and the prediction on the input sentence
+In this [notebook](https://github.com/Iron486/NLP_emotions_classifier/blob/main/Sentiment_prediction.ipynb) I applied the trained model in a more compact form to new sentences defined by the user.
+Running the script, it automatically applies the preprocessing steps and the evaluation, yielding the class prediction of the sentence as output.